nokuthulanhleko/STI-Claims-Analytics-Repudiation-ETL-Pipeline/README.md

 ## Overview

-In this project, I am building an end-to-end insurance claims analytics and repudiation pipeline designed to simulate a real-world data engineering solution within the short-term insurance industry.
+In this project, I am building an end-to-end insurance claims analytics and repudiation pipeline focused on the South African STI Personal Claims environment.

-The goal of this project is to ingest raw insurance claims data, transform it through ETL processes, store it in a structured SQL Server data warehouse, and generate analytical insights through Power BI dashboards and reporting.
+The purpose of this project is to simulate a real-world data engineering solution that ingests raw insurance claims data, transforms it through ETL processes, stores it in a structured SQL Server data warehouse, and delivers analytical insights through Power BI dashboards and reporting.

+This project is specifically focused on understanding why claims are repudiated within the short-term insurance industry and how insurers can use data engineering and analytics to improve operational decision-making, fraud monitoring, claims analysis, and risk management.

-Through this solution, I aim to analyse and identify key insurance risk and operational patterns, including:
+Through this solution, I aim to analyse and identify:

-* Claim repudiation drivers
+* Claims repudiation drivers
+* Policy wording and exclusion impacts
+* Over-limit and underinsured claims
 * Fraud risk indicators
 * Driver eligibility compliance
 * Claims trends and operational performance patterns
+* High-risk customer and claims behaviour

 This project forms part of my transition into Data Engineering and reflects my strong interest in: